astro-panda/blazor-toolkit/README.md

-# Blazor.PrintableArea
+# AstroPanda.Blazor.Toolkit
-A simple component library to print selected areas of a Blazor app
+A simple component library to handle cross-cutting concerns for Blazor apps